Stan Zemanek: Career

 In 2003, following his return to 2UE, he received a bombardment of calls from a number of people he referred to as 'The Phone Box Boys', thinking they were all calling him from a phone box.
 The calls would sometimes reach 20 a night, and would spin several staples of Zemanek such as sound effects, on Stan himself.
 This led to an enormous spike in his ratings for the period of March–July 2003.

 Zemanek had an ongoing rivalry with fellow 2UE colleague and breakfast host Mike Carlton, ever since Carlton revealed on-air that Zemanek was about to move to 2GB.
 An angry Zemanek called for Carlton to be sacked and for the Australian Broadcasting Authority to investigate him for "irresponsible journalism".
 The "debate" between the two broadcasters degenerated over the next few days, with Carlton calling Zemanek "a little shit", "a village idiot", and "a stunted runt" and Zemanek calling Carlton "a turd" and "a ponce" with "his head up his backside".
 After Zemanek's death, Carlton stated on his breakfast show at 2UE that he hated Zemanek and would only attend his funeral to check that he was really dead, causing 2UE management to publicly denounce Carlton.
 Carlton made his comment while showbiz reporter Peter Ford was doing a report on Zemanek's funeral.
 At the time Ford made light of Carlton's comments.
 On reflection, however, he was disgusted and blasted Carlton on 2UE that day.
 Ford explained that Zemanek was a mentor and friend and that he was disgusted with what Carlton had said.
 Ford resigned from his spot on Carlton's program (but continues to report for other 2UE programs).

 Personal life

-Stan and his wife, Marcella Zemanek, had two daughters, Gaby and Melissa, and two grandchildren at the time of his death.
+Stan and his wife, Marcella Zemanek, had had two daughters, Gaby and Melissa, and two grandchildren at the time of his death.
 He supported the Manly Warringah Sea Eagles in the NRL, before moving to Melbourne (where Australian rules football is the dominant football code), where he elected to support the Carlton Football Club.